lhypds/tgen/README.md

 Functions
 ---------

+function1: Replacer
-function1: Provide a string template with {} and text.
+Provide a string template with {} and text.
 Generate a string by replacing the {} with the corresponding values from the parameters.

 Example: